How can you grow a servant’s heart as a Christian?

 What Is a Servant’s Heart

+What is a servant’s heart?
 As we learn to abide in Christ, I hope you noticed we are zeroing in on the core Spiritual disciplines of the Christian faith.
-All of them are modeled after the life of Christ.
-Jesus had (or still has rather) a servant’s heart.
+All of them are modeled after the life of Christ Jesus.
+Jesus Christ had (or still has rather) a servant’s heart.

 Looking at the life of Christ we see the perfect example of how to abide in the love of God.
 Today as we take a closer look we will answer some questions that are common as we grow in this area of our faith.